 - 45. The RAN developed coherent trade protection plans in the interwar period and during the Cold War.
-Prior to World War II the key elements of trade protection were: - Installation of port defences such as indicator loops, booms and contingency plans to arm small civil craft. - Development of corvettes, minesweepers and converted trawlers for coastal antisubmarine and mine countermeasures operations. - Procurement of cruisers to protect trade from surface attack with destroyers and frigates commissioned to counter the submarine threat. - 46.
-Of particular note was the 1938 Navy Office assessment that the task of trade protection was beyond the size of the Australian Naval Squadron.
+Prior to World War II the key elements of trade protection were: - Installation of port defences such as indicator loops, booms and contingency plans to arm small civil craft. - Development of corvettes, minesweepers and converted trawlers for coastal anti-submarine and mine countermeasures operations. - Procurement of cruisers to protect trade from surface attack with destroyers and frigates commissioned to counter the submarine threat. - Of particular note was the 1938 Navy Office assessment that the task of 46. trade protection was beyond the size of the Australian Naval Squadron.
 The then Captain John Collins wrote a minute titled A Plea for Smaller Sloops in Larger Numbers.
 It was concluded 42 such ships of local, robust and simple design were needed.
 This resulted in Australia's largest and most successful warship program, the Bathurst class corvettes9. - 47.
 During World War II the Australia's first joint (called Combined at the time) operational intelligence centre was established in 1940 to counter the German raider threat to sea trade10.
 A convoy system was also subsequently instituted on the Australian Station.
-During the war Australian merchant shipping was subjected to surface, air, sub-surface (including mining) attack. - 48.
-During the Cold War, Australia's maritime forces' priority was to protect trade from the Soviet submarine and maritime air threat.
-At sea, the focus of the South East Asian Treaty Organization (SEATO) maritime exercises was trade protection and Australia sponsored the 'Albatross' series.
+During the war Australian merchant shipping was subjected to surface, air, sub-surface (including mining) attack. - During the Cold War, Australia's maritime forces' priority was to protect trade 48. from the Soviet submarine and maritime air threat.
+At sea, the focus of the South East Asian Treaty Organisation (SEATO) maritime exercises was trade protection and Australia sponsored the 'Albatross' series.
 In developing the force structure, operations research used the Soviet submarine force as the dominant threat.
 The 1971 Destroyer Numbers Study is an example of this work.
-It used various scenarios including trade protection to determine a fleet which included 17 destroyers.
-During this period the RAN was orientated in large measure to antisubmarine warfare (ASW).
+It used various scenarios including trade protection to determine a fleet which included 17 destroyers.11 During this period the RAN was orientated in large measure to anti-submarine warfare (ASW).
 This was reflected in considerable resources allocated to indigenous ASW capabilities such as the Ikara missile, the Mulloka sonar and the Barra sonobuoy programs.
-The RAN Research Laboratory developed a comprehensive operational analysis capability of RAN exercise system performance.
-Also in this period RAN further developed the naval control of shipping capabilities within a global naval cooperative context. - 49.
+The RAN Research Laboratory (later incorporated into DSTO) developed a comprehensive operational analysis capability of RAN exercise system performance.
+Also in this period RAN further developed the naval control of shipping capabilities within a global naval co-operative context. - 49.
 During the two world wars convoying regimes were instituted and continued to be practised in the Cold War.
-The rationale for convoying is that a convoy reduces the areas of ocean that a merchant vessel can be located, and where they are, they should be adequately protected. - 50.
-In subsequent conflicts such as the Iran-Iraq tanker war and the 2003 Iraq War strategically important merchant shipping was escorted.
-In the 2003 conflict some ships had embarked armed detachments.
-In anti-piracy operations off the Horn of Africa, a protected sea lane technique was applied.
+The rationale for convoying is that a convoy